Kanzaji/Cat-Downloader/README.md

 # Contributing
 - Fork and clone respository on your machine.
 - Setup Maven on your machine (For example, with use of Visual Studio Code addon)
-- Just, makes changes and PR them here to Develop branch :sweat_smile:
+- Just, make changes and PR them here to Develop branch :sweat_smile:

 I don't have Code of Conduct, or any Contributing Guidelines, because this is so small project that I use for learning Java, that I think they are a bit useless ^^"